 Conservation Days coming up

-The Conservation Volunteers will be planting hedging plants at our Nature Trail site, reducing ivy in the trees and may also be making a start on the pond.
+The Conservation Volunteers will be starting preparations for a pond in the centre of the site.
 There are tasks to suit everyone and these sessions are always sociable affairs with tea biscuits thrown in for good measure.